Azure/autorest.typescript/packages/typespec-test/test/schemaRegistry/generated/typespec-ts/README.md

 ### Install the `@msinternal/schema-registry` package

-Install the SchemaRegistry REST client library for JavaScript with `npm`:
+Install the SchemaRegistry client library for JavaScript with `npm`:

 ```bash
 npm install @msinternal/schema-registry